MessageSquare0x

 • Recruitment cost reduced: anticipating hiring needs six months out — based on live signals about workload, satisfaction, and intent — means fewer emergency hires and lower cost per hire.

-• Productivity recovered: detecting quiet quitting while there is still time to act means recovering output, not just documenting the loss after the fact.
+• Productivity recovered: identifying disengagement, friction, or missing know-how while there is still time to act means recovering output, not just documenting the loss after the fact.

 The key shift: you are no longer correlating abstract scores with business outcomes.
 You are connecting specific qualitative signals to specific interventions, and measuring whether those interventions worked.